-Overview of Masters in Scientific Computing
+Masters in Scientific Computing

-Scientific Computing
+What is Scientific Computing ?

 Traditionally pure science can be categorized into two sub-categories viz. theoretical sciences and experimental sciences.
 With the advent of computers, the third type of science was introduced - Scientific Computing.
 Scientific computing is in-between these two sub-categories.
 It is more than theoretical but less than an experimental science.
 Scientific computing is the application of computers to solve problems from domains of sciences such as mathematics, physics, chemistry, biology, astronomy, computer science and others.
 These problems are solved using big enough computers.